Re-taking a period of study in attendance

 If you need to repeat a year of study in attendance, or you are resuming from an interruption, in most cases you can use your ‘plus one’ year.
-If you need to repeat more than one year of study, you will already have used up your ‘plus one year’ and you will only be eligible for a Student Finance Maintenance Loan plus any supplementary grants e.g. for childcare or dependents, for any retake periods.
+However, if you need to repeat more than one year of study, you will already have used up your ‘plus one' year so you will only be eligible for a Student Finance Maintenance Loan plus any supplementary grants e.g. for childcare or dependents, for any retake periods.
+As you will not be eligible for a Tuition fee Loan for your repeat period you will have to pay your own tuition fees.
 However, there are exceptions to this rule – see the next section of this advice guide, Re-taking a period of study because of compelling personal reasons.

-If you are normally eligible for a Student Finance Maintenance Loan and/or supplementary grants, you can apply for these during as many re-take periods of study as you need.
+If you are normally eligible for a Student Finance Maintenance Loan and/or supplementary grants, you can apply for these for as many re-take periods of study as you need.

-If you have previously studied on a higher education course elsewhere, your entitlement to a ‘plus one’ year might be affected by the previous study rules:
+If you have previously studied on a higher education course elsewhere, your entitlement to a ‘plus one’ year will be affected by the previous study rules:

 Entitlement to Student Finance where there is previous study

-(The standard length of the current course is 3 years, plus the ‘plus one’ year, minus one year of previous study at Bath leaves 3 years of full Student Finance at QMUL, which is enough for the standard number of years of the course).
+(The standard length of the current course is 3 years, plus the ‘plus one’ year = 4 years, minus the one year of previous study at Bath leaves 3 years of full Student Finance for Queen Mary, which is enough for the standard number of years of the course).

-(The standard length of the current course is 3 years, plus the ‘plus one’ year, minus two years of previous study at Exeter leaves 2 years of full Student Finance at QMUL.
-This means that in the first year this student would only be eligible for a Maintenance Loan plus any Supplementary Grants (although see the next section of this advice guide for exceptions to this rule).
-In years 2 and 3 they would also be eligible for a Tuition Fee Loan.
+(The standard length of the current course is 3 years, plus the ‘plus one’ year = 4 years, minus the two years of previous study at Exeter leaves 2 years of full Student Finance at Queen Mary.
+This means that in the first year this student would only be eligible for a Maintenance Loan plus any Supplementary Grants and would not be eligible for a Tuition Fee Loan (although see the next section of this advice guide for exceptions to this rule).
+If this student does not fall into the exceptions they will have to pay the tuition fee for the first year themselves.
+However in years 2 and 3 they would also be eligible for a Tuition Fee Loan.
 The years of full Student Finance are always payable in the later years of the course).